Randy Arozarena Player Props: Rays vs. Blue Jays

 Randy Arozarena At The Plate

-- In 44.7% of his games this year, Arozarena has had at least one RBI.
-He's picked up more than one in 14.9% and driven in three or more of his team's runs in five contests.
+- In 43.8% of his games this season, Arozarena has had at least one RBI.
+He's picked up more than one in 14.6% and driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.